 Since Gutenberg is part of the WordPress core software, it is a free feature that comes pre-installed in WordPress 5.0 and higher.
-If you still use the CMS’ older versions, you can either upgrade to the latest version or install the Gutenberg Editor plugin.
+If you use the CMS’ older versions, upgrade to the latest update or install the Gutenberg editor plugin.

 Do I Need Gutenberg if I Have Elementor?

 Yes.
-While both act mainly as page builders, their usage is different – Gutenberg’s focus is on content creation, while Elementor’s is on the site’s design.
+While both act mainly as page builders, their usage differs.
+Gutenberg focuses on content creation, while Elementor deals with site design.
 You can also embed Elementor blocks into any page using the block editor.

 Is Gutenberg Good for SEO?

 Yes, Gutenberg is good for SEO.
 It encourages clean, semantic HTML markup, which helps search engines understand the content structure.
 The block editor makes it easy to optimize images and headings – essential for SEO best practices.
 It also integrates well with popular SEO plugins, such as Yoast SEO.

 What Is the Difference Between Blocks and Widgets?